andremenegassi/x-PATeSCO/README.md

 <b>x-PATeSCO (source) </b>- it contains the source files for the prototype tool.
 The tool has been developed in C# and its project can be opened using Microsoft Visual Studio 2017.

-<b>x-PATeSCO (bin) </b> - binary file and dependencies to run the tool; we tested it with Windows 10.
+<b>x-PATeSCO (bin) </b> - binary files and dependencies to run the tool; we tested it with Windows 10.
 It requires an Appium server (http://appium.io/) installed and running; the mobile device must be accessible through the Appium server.
 The server's address and port are set up within the tool.

 <b>Experimental Data/AppProject</b> - for each app, we provide the project source folder (used to build the .apk for Android and .app for iOS).
 We make available seven out of nine apps tested in the paper since two apps are from IT partners and are not open source.